 How to fix squeaky brakes?

-Now you know what could have caused your vehicle to make that squeaky sound, and you just need to stop that noise from coming out because nobody wants to hear a squeaking noise every time the vehicle comes to a stop; it can be very annoying at times.
-But you need to be very sure of the cause before going ahead to fix anything, as you already know that hearing a squeaking noise from your vehicle does not mean that you have a failed brake mechanism.
+Now you know what could have caused your vehicle to make that squeak, and you just need to stop it from happening because nobody wants to hear a squeak every time the vehicle comes to a stop; it can be very annoying at times.
+But you need to be very sure of the cause before going ahead and fixing anything, as you already know that hearing a squeaking noise from your vehicle does not necessarily mean you have a failed brake mechanism.

 Here are some great tips to help you resolve this issue: